Samsung/tizen-docs/docs/application/web/get-started/mobile/first-app.md

         You have to consider the fact that when the user clicks the **Back** key, the application can only exit if it is showing the first page.
 If the second page is showing, the application must return to the first page.

         The following example shows how to handle the **Back** key input with page navigation and application exit.
-Similar code is included in the **TAU SinglePage** project template `main.js` file by default.
+Similar code is included in the **TAU SinglePage** project template `main.js` file by default:

         ```
         (function() {